 Remember summer camp?
 The campfires, the friendship bracelets … the child care?

-For working parents, the closure of many camps in 2020 pushes the struggle of distance learning through the summer, except this time without the help of a teacher or curriculum.
+For working parents, the closure of many camps in 2020 pushed the struggle of distance learning through the summer, except this time without the help of a teacher or curriculum.

-- Varsity Tutors is offering free, week-long Virtual Summer Camp sessions for kids ages 5 to 18.
-Free classes include the secrets of magic, a movement course with Julianne Hough and a free SAT prep course.
+- Varsity Tutors is offering free, week-long Virtual Summer Camp sessions for kids ages 5 to 17.
+Free classes include a brainteasers class hosted by "Mythbusters" host Kari Byron and a class for aspiring young animators.

 - Virtual 4-H Camp is offering kids at home a range of camp activities, from creating duct tape wallets and singing to learning to code or cook.

-- Camp Kinda offers weekly activities around themes like building mythical worlds, for grades K-8.
+- Camp Kinda offers weekly activities around themes like crawling into the kingdom of bugs, for kids ages 3-13.

 - Wave Learning Festival offers free classes taught by college students from across the country.
-Three-week courses cover everything from historical speeches to standup comedy and sign language.
+Three-week courses cover everything from filmmaking to philosophy.

-- Outschool is hosting online summer camps from those across the country that have gone virtual.
-Most of their interactive classes cost $5 to $15, but for summer 2020, they are offering $1 million in free classes to eligible families.
+- Outschool is hosting online summer camps for kids ages 3-18.
+Most of their interactive classes cost $5 to $15, but this year, Outschool is donating up to $300 in financial aid to qualifying families.

-- Monster truck fans can sign up for a free week of Monster Jam camp starting July 27.
+- Monster truck fans can sign up for a free week of Monster Jam camp throughout the summer.

-- Radio Flyer is also doing a free camp including nature exploration and other activities on its Instagram page.
+- Radio Flyer is also doing a free camp including nature exploration and other activities in its website, in addition to several printable activities like crafts and conversation starters.

 STEAM and DIY